yungyuc/nsdhw_19au/README.rst

-This repository is for turning in coding homework assignment for https://github.com/yungyuc/nsd .
+This repository is for turning in coding homework assignments for https://github.com/yungyuc/nsd .

 To turn in your submission, you need to clone this repository, and create a